scanner-research/esperlight/README.md

 # Esperlight

 This repo contains simple scripts to get up and running on a new video dataset.
-The idea here is to depend only on our basic Esper-ecosystem tools: vgrid, rekall, etc.  and otherwise exchange data between these tools in simple formats like json.
+The idea here is to provide a minimal set of functionality that depends only on our basic Esper-ecosystem tools: vgrid, rekall, etc. and to exchange data between these tools in simple formats like json.

 # Generating video metadata

 The first step in getting a video dataset ready for manipulation is to produce a list of videos in the collection.
 This list will contain metadata about videos that is needed for visualization purposes.
-Esperlight contains a script `create_video_metadata.py` that generates this list from a directory of videos.
+The Esperlight script `create_video_metadata.py` generates this list from a directory of videos.
 For example, if you have a directory of `.mp4` videos named `VIDEO_SOURCE_DIR`, the following command line generates a json file that contains basic information about all the videos (height, width, fps, duration, etc.)

     python create_video_metadata.py VIDEO_SOURCE_DIR myvideolist.json --suffix mp4